(530) 754-9894 (lab)

 U.S. Department of Agriculture.
 Organic 101 Training.
 2012.
 Available at: http://www.ams.usda.gov/services/organic-certification/is-it-an-option

 U.S. Department of Agriculture.
 Organic 201 Training.
 2012.
 Available at: http://www.ams.usda.gov/services/organic-certification/is-it-an-option

 Davis R.E., Rossier C.E., Enfield K.B.
 2012.
 The Impact of Weather on Influenza and Pneumonia Mortality in New York City, 1975–2002: A Retrospective Study.
 PloSONE 7(3):e34091. doi:10.1371/journal.pone.0034091

-ecology, management, natural resources, agroforestry, human health, ecological health, Native American, medicinal plants, Chinese herbs, Traditional Chinese Medicine, participatory action research (PAR)
+huckleberries, ecology, TEK, indigenous science, agroforestry, forest management, ecological forest management, eco-cultural landscape, natural resources, human health, ecological health, Native American, medicinal plants, nutrition, participatory action research (PAR)